yoshikiohshima/hybrid-msdf-text/README.md

-# Croquet Worldcore MSDF based text
+# Hybrid MSDF and bitmap text

-Derived from [three-bmfont-text](https://github.com/Jam3/three-bmfont-text) but modified to support a hybrid MSDF appraoch so that text look fine from near and far.
-That is, when a character is magnified, it looks totally crisp, and when a character is minified, it is unti-aliased.
+Derived from [three-bmfont-text](https://github.com/Jam3/three-bmfont-text) but modified to support a hybrid MSDF approach so that text look fine from near and far.
+That is, when a character is magnified, it looks totally crisp, and when a character is minified, it is anti-aliased.

 The package is designed to work best with Croquet Worldcore, but the implementation is generally usable for any Three.js based application.